 2. Dubai Fountains

-Located at the bottom of the Burj Khalifa, they are the largest dancing fountains in the world with jets that reach 150 meters in height and swing in time to the music.
+Located at the bottom of the Burj Khalifa, they are the largest dancing fountains globally, with jets that reach 150 meters in height and swing in time to the music.

 3. Palm Jumeirah

-Apotheosis of human inventiveness, it is an artificial palm-shaped island located off the coast.
+Apotheosis of human inventiveness is an artificial palm-shaped island located off the coast.
 It houses luxury villas and residences and a water park.